gianguitar/spectral-jekyll-theme/_posts/2018-12-21-3-simple-holiday-songs-to-strum-on-guitar.md

 ---
 layout: post
 title:  "3 Simple Holiday Songs to Strum on Guitar"
-categories: [Guitar]
+categories: Guitar
-date:   2018-12-21
-excerpt: "Have a holiday gig coming up with no tunes to play or just need something to strum for a family sing-a-long?
+description: Have a holiday gig coming up with no tunes to play or just need something to strum for a family sing-a-long?
 Got you covered.
-Here's 3 simple holiday songs to strum on the guitar"
+Here's 3 simple holiday songs to strum on the guitar.
+comments: true
-image: "/images/holystrum.jpeg"
+image: holystrum.jpeg
 ---
 The holidays are upon us!